-Once created, individuals' mental representations of self, of significant others, and of the world around them tend to induce them to seek or to avoid certain situations and kinds of people.
+Once created, children's and adults' mental representations-cognitive schemas, or implicit theories as they are sometimes called-of self, of significant others, and of the world around them tend to induce them to seek or avoid certain situations and kinds of people.
 In effect, the way individuals think about themselves and their world shapes the way they live their lives.
 This is notably true of rejected children and adults.
-For example, many rejected persons have a tendency to perceive hostility where none is intended, to see deliberate rejection in unintended acts of significant others, or to devalue their sense of personal worth in the face of strong counter-information.
-Moreover, rejected persons are likely to seek, create, interpret, or perceive experiences, situations, and relationships in ways that are consistent with their distorted mental representations.
+For example, many rejected children and adults have a tendency to be hypersensitive to the possibility of being slighted, ignored, spurned, socially excluded, ostracized, or rejected by others in some other way.
+This is called rejection sensitivity (Downey & Feldman, 1996; Ibrahim, Rohner, Smith, & Flannery, 2015; Rohner, Ali, & Molaver, 2019).
+These people also have a tendency to perceive criticism or hostility where none is intended, to see deliberate rejection in unintended acts of significant others, or to devalue their sense of personal worth in the face of strong counter-information.
+Moreover, rejected children and adults are likely to seek, create, interpret, or perceive experiences, situations, and relationships in ways that are consistent with their distorted mental representations.
 And they often tend to avoid or mentally reinterpret situations that are inconsistent with these representations.
 Additionally, rejected children and adults often construct mental images of personal relationships as being unpredictable, untrustworthy, and perhaps hurtful.
-These negative mental representations are often carried forward into new relationships where rejected individuals develop a fear of intimacy-finding it difficult to trust others emotionally (Phillips et al., 2013).
-They are also likely to become hypervigilant and hypersensitive-and to overreact-to any slights or signs of emotional undependability.
-This process is often referred to as rejection sensitivity (Downey & Feldman, 1996; Ibrahim, Rohner, Smith, & Flannery, 2015).
-Because of all this selective attention, selective perception, faulty styles of causal attribution, and distorted cognitive information processing, rejected individuals-especially children-are generally expected in IPARTheory to self-propel along qualitatively different developmental pathways from accepted or loved people.
+These negative mental representations or negative schemas are often carried forward into new relationships where rejected children and adults develop a fear of intimacy-finding it difficult to trust others emotionally (Phillips et al., 2013; Rohner et al, 2019).
+Because of all this selective attention, selective perception, faulty styles of causal attribution, and distorted cognitive information-processing, rejected children are generally expected in IPARTheory to self-propel along qualitatively different developmental pathways from accepted or loved children.

 Many of these effects of perceived rejection are also found in developmental trauma disorder (DTD; van der Kolk, 2010) and in complex posttraumatic stress disorder (Complex PTSD or simply CPTSD; Courtois, 2004).
 These are conditions where youths experience repeated trauma-especially interpersonal trauma-over an extended period of time and developmental periods.
-Included among the shared effects of perceived rejection, DTD and CPTSD are issues of hypervigilance, anxiety, often self-hatred, and problems with interpersonal relationships, and suicidality, among several others.
+Included among the shared effects of perceived rejection, DTD, and CPTSD are issues of hypervigilance, anxiety, often self-hatred, and problems with interpersonal relationships, and suicidality, among several others.
 Additionally, issues of depression and substance abuse, discussed later, are also implicated in both perceived rejection and in DTD and CPTSD.

 The pain of perceived rejection is very real (MacDonald & Leary, 2005).
-In fact, brain imaging (fMRI) studies reveal that specific parts of the brain (i.e., the anterior cingulate cortex, and the right ventral prefrontal cortex) are activated when people feel rejected, just as they are when people experience physical pain (Eisenberger, 2012a, 2012b, 2015; Eisenberger & Lieberman, 2004; Eisenberger, Lieberman, & Williams, 2003.
+In fact, brain imaging (fMRI)

+studies reveal that specific parts of the brain shown in Figure 4 and elsewhere tend to be activated when people feel rejected, just as they are when people experience physical pain (Eisenberger, 2012a, 2012b, 2015; Eisenberger & Lieberman, 2004; Eisenberger, Lieberman, & Williams, 2003; Karos, 2018.
 See also Squire & Stein, 2003).
-Moreover, Fisher, Aron, and Brown (2005) found that different regions of the brain are activated among adults who are happily in love versus those who had been recently rejected by their partners.
+Not only parental rejection in childhood but also peer rejection and perceived rejection by an intimate partner in adolescence and adulthood tend to be associated with activation in specific regions of the brain.
+For example, Lecce, Bianco, and Ronchi (2019) found that chronic exposure to peer rejection tends to alter neural brain regions implicated in cognitive control (i.e., the dorsal striatum and the lateral prefrontal cortex).
+Therefore, in order to regulate their behavior and emotions, children with a history of peer rejection have to exert greater effort to do so than children with a history of peer acceptance.
+Moreover, Fisher, Aron, and Brown (2005) found that different regions of the brain are activated among adults who are happily in love versus those who had been recently rejected by their intimate partners.